dev-sec/chef-os-hardening/README.md

 ## Usage

-Add the recipes to the run_list, it should be last:
+Add the recipes to the `run_list`, it should be last:

     "recipe[os-hardening]"